cunhapaulo/marpstyle/examples/example-descartes.md

 ---
+title: Example Slides for Themes Descartes
+author: Paulo Cunha
-title       : Example Slides for Themes Descartes author      : Paulo Cunha description : This is an example of how to use my themes. keywords    : Marp, Slides, Themes. marp        : true paginate    : true theme       : descartes
+description: This is an example of how to use my themes.
+keywords: Marp, Slides, Themes.
+marp: true
+paginate: true
+theme: descartes
 ---

 <style>

    .cite-author {